Best footie boots - it's all kicking off

 Mizuno's Wave Ignitus boots have a reputation for being innovative, and last year's eagerly anticipated third installment was no different.

 Three different panels on the instep perform different functions: Mukaiten (‘non-spin’) creates an unpredictable flight pattern for the ball, and is designed to throw the keeper off; Tatekaiten (‘top-spin’) creates vicious amounts of dip; and Yokokaiten (‘side-spin’) gives players more controlled curl.
-They're lighter and more supportive than ever, and if you can find a pair, they're now available for next to nothing, due to the madness of Western capitalism.
-What's not to love?
+They're lighter and more supportive than ever.

 Warrior Skreamer II